-Students dropping or withdrawing from classes must complete the appropriate form available at the Admissions and Registration Desk in the main lobby of the B building, Charlestown Campus.
+Students dropping or withdrawing from classes or from the College must complete the appropriate withdrawal form available in Student Central, Room B325 of the B building, Charlestown Campus.

 - Lack of attendance or course abandonment does not constitute a drop or withdrawal.